ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Experiments

 \subsection{Visual Reasoning}

-We first evaluate the effectiveness of ViFP on Grok-4, Gemini-2.5, and GPT-4o.
-As shown in Table \ref{tab:results}, the table presents the reasoning accuracy on three real-world VQA datasets.
+ViFP is evaluated on Grok-4, Gemini-2.5, and GPT-4o.
+Table \ref{tab:results} and Fig. \ref{Fig7} show the reasoning accuracy and improvements on three real-world VQA datasets.
+Table \ref{Fig7} reveals that ViFP significantly enhances the reasoning accuracy of closed-source VLMs.
+As shown in Fig. \ref{Fig7}, ViFP can help VLM to handle most types of questions, especially GPT and Gemini on A-OKVQA, GPT and Grok on OK-VQA, Grok on FVQA (green represents improvement, red represents decline).

-ViFP significantly enhances the reasoning capabilities of closed-source VLMs.
-As shown in Figure \ref{Fig6}, ViFP can handle most types of questions, especially GPT and Gemini on A-OKVQA, GPT and Grok on OKVQA, Grok on FVQA (green represents improvement, red represents decline).
-The only exception is ViFP-based Gemini on OKVQA and FVQA.
-This is primarily because accuracy on open-ended VQA datasets is highly sensitive to the model’s response preferences.
-When answer choices are not provided, Gemini-2.5 tend to generate long and detailed answers, which can lead to mismatches during exact or semantic answer evaluation.
-We counted the number of cases where the answers of VLMs with more than one word while the correct answer consisted of only one word.
-Gemini-2.5 had such cases with 1370, Grok-4 had 683, and GPT-4o had the fewest, with only 171.
-So, if the number of words in the answer can be accurately constrained, Gemini-2.5’s accuracy on OKVQA could be significantly improved.
+The only exception is ViFP-based Gemini on OK-VQA and FVQA.
+This phenomenon occurs primarily because accuracy on open-ended VQA datasets is greatly influenced by the model’s parameter scale and response preferences.
+The parameter scale of Gemini-2.5-flash is smaller than that of GPT-4o and Grok-4.
+Its logical reasoning ability is relatively weak, making it prone to over-interpretation or generating excessive irrelevant reasoning in multi-step reasoning processes.
+Although it generates many approximate answers, its accuracy decreases because they do not completely match the ground truth.
+In addition, when provided with longer reasoning cues, Gemini also tends to produce longer responses.
+We counted the number of instances in which the VLM's answer contained more than one word while the correct answer consisted of only one word.
+Gemini-2.5 had 1370 such instances, Grok-4 had 683, and GPT-4o had the fewest, with only 171.
+Therefore, if the number of words in the answer can be specified accurately, these VLMs, particularly Gemini-2.5, are likely to achieve significantly higher accuracy on open-ended VQA datasets.